tscircuit/tscircuit/docs/rfcs/auto-decoupling-detection-and-enforcement.md

 ## Proposed model

-### Requirements live on powered components
+### Trusted requirements improve inference

-A chip or component definition declares requirements for its power ports:
+A component library may declare requirements for its power ports:

 ```ts
 interface DecouplingRequirement {